 And if you absolutely must make it to the top of the Space Needle or want to see the beautiful glass sculptures at Chihuly Garden and Glass, save some money by buying a CityPass, which includes admission to up to 5 Seattle attractions.
 It’s cheaper than buying tickets individually.

-For smaller crowds, cheaper tickets, and budget Airbnb prices, avoid visiting Seattle in the peak of summer.
+For smaller crowds, cheaper tickets, and lower prices, avoid visiting Seattle in the peak of summer.
 Instead, plan your visit between September to April.
 Sure, there’ll be some rain and fog, but the city is most beautiful (and easily explored) in the rain.